A Dual-level Model Predictive Control Scheme for Multi-timescale Dynamical Systems--Extended Version: Simulation example

 \subsection{Description of the BT system and its linearized model}

-A $160$ MV BT system in~\cite{aastrom1987dynamic} is considered and its dynamic diagram is presented in Fig.~\ref{fig:boiler-turbine}.
+A $160$ {MW} BT system in~\cite{aastrom1987dynamic} is considered and its dynamic diagram is presented in Figure~\ref{fig:boiler-turbine}.
 The input variables applied to the boiler are the fuel flow $q_f$ ($\rm kg/s$) and feedwater flow $q_w$ ($\rm kg/s$), while the controlled variables of the boiler are drum pressure $P$ ($\text{ kg/cm}^2$) and water level $L$ ($\text{m}$).
-The control and controlled variables of the turbine are the steam control $q_s$ ($\rm kg/s$) and the electrical power output $Q$ ($\text{MV}$).
+The control and controlled variables of the turbine are the steam control $q_s$ ($\rm kg/s$) and the electrical power output $Q$ {($\text{MW}$)}.
 Typically, the goal of BT control is to regulate the electrical power to meet the load demand profile meanwhile to minimize the variations of internal variables such as water level and drum pressure within their safe sets.
-Moreover, drum pressure must also be controlled properly in the operation range to respond to possible turbine speed changes caused by load demand variations.
-Many works have been addressed at this point that focus on deriving satisfactory closed-loop control performance of electrical power, see e.g.~\cite{chen2013multi,wang2017improved,li2005new}.
+Moreover, drum pressure must also be controlled properly in the operation range to respond to possible turbine speed changes caused by load demand variations. {Many works have been addressed at this point that focus on deriving satisfactory closed-loop control performance of electrical power plants, see e.g.~\cite{chen2013multi,liu2009nonlinear,liu2013nonlinear,liu2018economic,liu2019fuzzyeconomic}}.
 In this scenario, the control related to the output variables such as electrical power and drum pressure is a major issue that must be tackled properly to respond to frequent load demand variations, while the water level can be adjusted smoothly under its constraint with the possibility to follow its desired value.
-This makes it reasonable in this case to apply the proposed dual-level control algorithms.
-The continuous nonlinear dynamic model described in \cite{aastrom1987dynamic} is given as
+This makes it reasonable in this case to apply the proposed dual-level control algorithms. {We adopt the nonlinear dynamic model of a BT system described in \cite{aastrom1987dynamic} as the case study.
+In the nonlinear system, the state variables are $\rho$, $P$, $Q$, where $\rho$ is the fluid density $(\rm kg/cm^3)$ that establishes a static mapping with the water level.
+The control variables are limited by $0\leq q_f,q_w,q_s\leq 1$ and their rate constraints are also considered, i.e., $-0.007\leq\dot q_f\leq 0.007$, $-2\leq \dot q_s\leq 0.2$, $-0.05\leq \dot q_w\leq 0.05$.
+The linearized model at an operation point $(\rho_r,\,P_r,\, Q_r)=(513.6, \,129.6,\,105.8)$, $(q_{w,r},\,q_{f,r},\, q_{s,r})=(0.663,\,0.505,\,0.828)$ is considered as the controlled system, i.e.,